 Activision Blizzard answers the Call of Duty to make video games that millions of users play for billions of hours.
-The company is the biggest producer of video games including some of the most durable franchises: World of Warcraft, Guitar Hero, Candy Crush, and Call of Duty.
-Newer blockbuster titles are Overwatch and Skylanders.
-Users play Activision Blizzard’s games on PCs, game consoles, and mobile devices.
-The company also creates games based on licensed properties from Marvel and DreamWorks Animation.
-Activision Blizzard is expanding its theater of operations to games, products, and service for TV, movies, toys, and a professional esports league.
+The company is the biggest producer of video games including some of the most durable franchises: World of Warcraft, Overwatch, Candy Crush, and Call of Duty.
+Users play Activision Blizzard's games on PCs, game consoles, and mobile devices.
+Activision Blizzard is also operate esports league and offer digital advertising within their content.
+The company generates over half of its revenue in the Americas.

 Activision Blizzard operates in three segments: Activision, Blizzard, and King.

-Activision Blizzard depends on the Americas for more than half its revenue.
-It gets about a third from Europe and about 15% from the Asia/Pacific region.
-The company has about 100 facilities in some 20 countries around the world.
-Overall, the company has players in about every country and it notes that Candy Crush is played on all continents, including Antarctica.
+Santa Monica, California-based Activision Blizzard depends on the Americas for around half its revenue.
+It gets more than a third from Europe and about 15% from the Asia/Pacific region.
+The company has about 80 facilities in some 20 countries around the world.

 Sales and Marketing